-The added bonus is that you can take it with you if you do move.
+The added bonus is that you can take it with you if you move house.

 4. Mix the colours on your cabinetry

-The kitchen’s Shaker style is brought bang up to date in these tones and the addition of the blond wood worktops, chevron tiles and black tap and door handles.
+The Shaker-style kitchen is brought bang up to date in these tones and the addition of the blond wood worktops, chevron tiles and black tap and door handles.

 5. Bite the bullet with all-pink units

 If you’ve set you heart on pink, then why not jump right in with the cabinetry?
 Numerous kitchen companies offer cabinets painted in a wide palette of pink hues.